4 common pest entry points and how you can close them off

 Inside of foundation cracks

 Your home’s foundation is where your home meets the ground and where most pests start their journey into your home.
 It’s only natural that pests take advantage of cracks in the foundation that allow them to then get into walls.
+Insects such as ants, cockroaches, termites, and spiders can squeeze through small cracks or gaps in the foundation.
+They are attracted to moisture, food, and warmth, which can be found in your home.
+Once inside, they can cause damage to your property, contaminate food, and multiply.
+Prevention is key to keeping these pests out of your home.
 In a section below, we’ll review the benefits of our home sealing service and how we seal foundation cracks.

 Penetrations in foundations

 All homes have utilities that need to penetrate through the foundation.
 At each of these location there remains the potential for insects to tunnel up into your home.
 Termites in the Valley are notorious for appearing under sinks and behind toilets.

 Through roof vents

 Here in Phoenix, many stucco homes feature roof vents near the roof line.
 These vents serve an important purpose in your home, by allowing moisture and heat to escape the roof by flowing from the vent in the eve or gable to the vent at the ridge.
 However, left unprotected, they can be a way for pests—in particular, roof rats—to access the inside of your home.